Ginger Garlic Chicken Rice

 Along with my sister, we hopped on a few flights that took us from -30°F temps (no, seriously) to a balmy 85°F in Singapore.
 Our friends picked us up at the airport and immediately took us to eat.
 Yep.
 Food is a very important part of cultures, but in Singapore, it is a VERY important part of their culture.

-We were introduced to hawker centers which had endless options of foods from the different ethnicities represented in Singapore: Chinese, Malaysian, Indonesian, Indian, Hong Kong, etc. Basically, it is the best place on earth to find new foods to try.
+We were introduced to hawker centers that had endless options of foods from the different ethnicities represented in Singapore: Chinese, Malaysian, Indonesian, Indian, Hong Kong, etc. Basically, it is the best place on earth to find new foods to try.
 Some, I’d find I could eat every day, others were a little different that I probably wouldn’t try again.

 Our trip to Singapore revolved around food.
 Trying different hawker centers and trying different types of foods.
 One of my favorites was Chicken Rice, hence the inspiration for this.
 Please note this is not an authentic Chicken Rice recipe.
 I don’t want people to come at me.
 This is inspired by and furthermore, it is made cauliflower rice which is definitely different.